 As additional plaster bandages are required, they should begin with the end of the previous one, in order to ensure even thickness of the cast.

-To strengthen the cast, apply plaster slabs to both the anterior and posterior aspects.
+To strengthen the cast, apply a plaster slab to the anterior aspect.

-A third slab may also be applied to reinforce the proximal edge.
+A plaster slab may also be applied to reinforce the proximal edge.

 Fold the loose end of the stockinette over the proximal edge of the cast.